 Homing essentially means calibrating the build platform, by bringing it “home” to the LCD screen.
 It is comparable to bed leveling for extrusion 3D printers.

-After that, we just have to press hard onto one half on the platform, screw that side’s bolt tightly, and repeat for the other side.
-This manual step is very important, otherwise the prints won’t turn out right.
+After that, we just have to press hard onto one half of the platform, screw that side’s bolt tightly, and repeat for the other side.
+This manual step is very important, otherwise, the prints won’t turn outright.